Animalso

 Mini Goldendoodle

 Mini Goldendoodles have MUCH more Poodle in them, but as breeding is a mix of Toy Poodles, their estimated size is about the same as the Mini Golden.
-They range from 15 lbs to 30 lbs (7 kg to 16 kg) and 16 inches to 20 inches tall (33 cm to 56 cm).
+As mentioned above they range from 20 lbs to 45 lbs (7 kg to 16 kg) and 14 inches to 20 inches tall (29 cm to 56 cm).

 Though they come in similar-sized packaging, you can certainly see the difference between them.